19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Penalty for obstructing Comptroller in carrying out his duties

 66\.
-Any person who at any time hinders or obstructs the Comptroller or any officer acting in the discharge of his duties under this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.
+Any person who at any time hinders or obstructs the Comptroller or any officer acting in the discharge of his duties under this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 [Income Tax 1992 Ed., s.
 97A]

+[Act 34 of 2016 wef 29/12/2016]

 [25/96]